NASSCOM-Capgemini-Hackathon/AQI-Heatwave-Forecaster-Frontend/README.md

 6. About Us

-   Displays the breief details oyr group along with our startup plan!
+   Displays the breief details of our group along with the startup plan!